- About Us

 Our Performing Arts facilities include a 220-seat purpose-built theatre, dedicated LAMDA teaching room, studio theatre, large music teaching room, a music technology suite with MAC computers, eight practice rooms and drum pod, all of which truly enhance the performing experience for our boys.

-Over 300 boys currently receive weekly music tuition for a whole range of instruments from a large team of specialist teachers, who provide a high calibre of music teaching.
+Around 300 boys currently receive weekly music tuition for a whole range of instruments from a large team of specialist teachers, who provide a high calibre of music teaching.
 The range of ensembles available for our boys to join includes two wind bands, mini strings, two guitar ensembles, a full orchestra, rock band and two theory groups.
 Ensembles are provided for all standards and instruments, developing the musicianship of those starting their musical journeys and supporting our stronger musicians, many of whom go on to achieve Music scholarships at a range of senior schools.

 Sing your way to a happy life is a firm motto in the Performing Arts department.
 The Beacon has a passion for singing, and we feel it helps express emotions.
 With five choirs, from Little Voices to Vintage Voices, our whole Beacon Community has the opportunity to sing.